Genomics-HSE/VGsim/docs/source/VGsim.rst

    :widths: 15 15 70
    :header-rows: 1

-   * - Parameter
+   * - Basic parameters
      - Type
      - Meaning
    * - ``infectious_rate``
      - ``double``
-     - Frequency of incidence, how many people could become sick per period of time.
+     - Frequency of incidence, how many people could become sick per period of time
    * - ``uninfectious_rate``
      - ``double``
      - A number of people recovered from the disease per period of time